carijung/DH110-Assignment4-Persona-Scenario/README.md

 Taehyun's professor just assigned him a data-based project to complete in four days.
 Due to the limited time, instead of scouring through the web and gathering too many resources, he would like to have few reliable resources.
 Highly interested in ameliorating greenhouse gas emissions and congestion in South Korea, he wants to find statistics that will support the issues he chose.
 Taehyun wants to be able to filter the data himself to compare emission and congestion rates with different countries.

 #### Taehyun's usage of unep.org
 Rushing back to his dorm, he opens his laptop and lands on the unep.org homepage.
 Immediatly, he is able to see the "publication & data" menu on the navigation bar which has three submenus: publication, data, and data on sustainability goals by country.
-Taehyun clicks on "sustainability goals by country" and immediately finds filtering options for sustainability goals and countries/regions and proceeeds to download the data for greenhouse gas emissions due to agriculture and urban populations complied on Microsoft Excel.
-Taehyun then easily switches the countries to compare data.
-He believes he will be able to finish his project in no time.
+Taehyun clicks on "data on sustainability goals by country" and lands on an interactive page where he can filter his search results by sustainability goals and countries/regions.
+He proceeeds to click "cities and communities," selects "greenhouse gas emissions from agriculture," and selects "Republic of Korea."
+Taehyun successfully downloads the data compiled on Microsoft Excel.
+Wanting to find more data on different topics like urban population and compare data with different countries, he reloads the page.
+All his previous selections are gone, which allows Taehyun to make new selections without having to deselect all his options.
+However, the data that he previously requested remains at the bottom of the page along with a description which explicitly states his choices: "cities and communities / greenhouse gas emmisions by agriculture / Republic of Korea."
+Taehyun believes this efficient process will allow him to finish his project in no time.

 ### Taehyun's Journey Map